 Discussion: The site elevation is about 585 feet above mean sea level.
 The National Oceanic and Atmospheric Administration (NOAA) estimates that mean sea level will rise by no more than 6.6 feet by 2100.
-Source: Global Sea Level Rise Scenarios for the United States National Climate Assessment.
-December 6, 2012; Accessed March 12, 2014, http://cpo.noaa.gov/sites/cpo/Reports/2012/NOAA SLR r3.pdf.
-7.f. Χ Place structures within an anticipated 100-year flood hazard area as mapped on a Federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map?
+Source: Global Sea Level Rise Scenarios for the United States National Climate Assessment, December 6, 2012; Accessed March 12, 2014, http://cpo.noaa.gov/sites/cpo/Reports/2012/NOAA SLR r3.pdf. Χ 7.f.
+Place structures within an anticipated 100-year flood hazard area as mapped on a Federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map?
 Discussion: The site is not within a flood hazard area on the FEMA Flood Insurance Rate Map (FIRM).
+Source: FIRM Panel 06081C-0384E. Χ 7.g.
+Place within an anticipated 100-year flood hazard area structures that would impede or redirect flood flows?
+Discussion: The site is not within a floodway.
 Source: FIRM Panel 06081C-0384E.
-Place within an anticipated 100-year Χ 7.g. flood hazard area structures that would impede or redirect flood flows?